Quick Facts

 **Over 400,000 WIAC alumni currently reside within the state of Wisconsin.

 **The WIAC has captured more NCAA national championships than any other Division III conference in history.
-Championships have been won in 14 different sports, including: baseball, men's basketball, women's basketball, men's cross country, women's cross country, football, men's golf, men's ice hockey, men's indoor track, women's indoor track, men's outdoor track, women's outdoor track, softball and women's volleyball.
-It is no wonder the WIAC is commonly referred to as the "Conference of Champions".
+Championships have been won in 15 different sports, including: baseball, men's basketball, women's basketball, men's cross country, women's cross country, football, men's golf, men's ice hockey, women's ice hockey, men's indoor track, women's indoor track, men's outdoor track, women's outdoor track, softball and women's volleyball.

 **Over 80 percent of all student-athletes competing in the WIAC are products of Wisconsin high schools.
 The WIAC is truly the "Conference of Wisconsin".